Telescope: History

 The earliest existing record of a telescope was a 1608 patent submitted to the government in the Netherlands by Middelburg spectacle maker Hans Lipperhey for a refracting telescope.
 The actual inventor is unknown but word of it spread through Europe.
 Galileo heard about it and, in 1609, built his own version, and made his telescopic observations of celestial objects.

 The idea that the objective, or light-gathering element, could be a mirror instead of a lens was being investigated soon after the invention of the refracting telescope.
 The potential advantages of using parabolic mirrors—reduction of spherical aberration and no chromatic aberration—led to many proposed designs and several attempts to build reflecting telescopes.
 In 1668, Isaac Newton built the first practical reflecting telescope, of a design which now bears his name, the Newtonian reflector.

 The invention of the achromatic lens in 1733 partially corrected color aberrations present in the simple lens and enabled the construction of shorter, more functional refracting telescopes.
 Reflecting telescopes, though not limited by the color problems seen in refractors, were hampered by the use of fast tarnishing speculum metal mirrors employed during the 18th and early 19th century—a problem alleviated by the introduction of silver coated glass mirrors in 1857, and aluminized mirrors in 1932.
 The maximum physical size limit for refracting telescopes is about 1 m, dictating that the vast majority of large optical researching telescopes built since the turn of the 20th century have been reflectors.
-The largest reflecting telescopes currently have objectives larger than 10 m, and work is underway on several 30-40m designs.
+The largest reflecting telescopes currently have objectives larger than 10 m, and work is underway on several 30–40m designs.

 The 20th century also saw the development of telescopes that worked in a wide range of wavelengths from radio to gamma-rays.
 The first purpose-built radio telescope went into operation in 1937.
 Since then, a large variety of complex astronomical instruments have been developed.

+In the late 2010s, smart telescopes democratized access to night sky observations.
+They simplify setup, automate object tracking, and deliver clear, processed images to users, including those in light-polluted environments.
+Smart telescopes don't have an eyepiece like a traditional telescope.
+They capture multiple images of an object, stacking the images in real time to display a clear view.